mmf1982/QTnetCDF/README.md

  Line/ marker plots also have some of the functionality from add_interactivity (if it is installed https://github.com/mmf1982/add_interactivity), namely:

- * left click a line/ marker to toggle
+ * left click a line/ marker in the legend to toggle
- * right click a line/ marker to bring it to front
+ * right click a line/ marker in the legend to bring it to front
- * left click a line/ marker while arrow up key pressed: make line thicker (marker larger), arrow down key pressed: make it thinner (marker smaller).
+ * left click a line/ marker in the legend while arrow up key pressed: make line thicker (marker larger), arrow down key pressed: make it thinner (marker smaller).
  * left click legend while arrow left key pressed: make legend text smaller, right arrow key pressed: to make it bigger
  * move legend by drag and drop
+ * right click on a line/ marker (not in legend): copy
+ * middle click in a plot: paste the copied line

 * *use idxs?* --> If the plot was performed via "plot symbol", a lasso selector is activated (only for x-y plots, not x-y-z scatter plots).
 If used, the indices and the values of x and y are written to the terminal and the indices can be used to restrict future plots with this button.
 Press button "use idxs?" in the main window before the next plot.)